 Must Make Her Laugh: In the manga, Shinji tries to see if Rei can laugh by doing something funny - in this case, shoving two fingers up Touji's nose, causing him to freak out.
 This makes all the other girls laugh, but not Rei, who merely turns away with the same blank expression after seeing what all the noise was about.

-Nice Guy: He's probably one of the most polite characters in the series, though he does do a handful of unintentionally rude things.
+Nice Guy: He's one of the most reserved characters in the series, though he does do a handful of unintentionally rude things.

 Oedipus Complex: Especially in the manga, where Shinji throws a punch at Gendo, and later has a dream sequence about killing him.
 Also, while trapped inside Unit 01, he is tempted by the naked spirit of his mother.